ra559/gitcollab/gitnotes/gitflow.md

 To demonstrate how to use all of this commands, we will create a simple website with git and github.

 ## Creating the site
+To create the site we use:
+**git init demoSite**
+This command will create a directory and initialize the directory as an empty git repository.
+[image goes here]

+Now we can create a couple of files to get started with the HTML.
+If you are using an IDE like VS Code you can open the terminal from vs code and create the files there.
+[gif here]

 ## Adding more files and directories
+To this website we are going to add a directory for assets and a directory for css.
+In the terminal, use the mkdir and touch commands to create the directories and files.
+Then we are going to use the following git commands to commit these changes.
+* Use the **git add .** command to add all the files to the repo.
+* Use the **git commit -m "added css and assets directories"** the -m flag is for message which is required for committing changes.
+**WARNING!!!**
+Make sure to add your name and email address to your git installation.
+Otherwise git will complain about  it.
+Use the commands:
+* git config --global user.name github username here
+* git config --global user.email github email here
+If you do not have a github account, now is a good time to create one.
+[image here]

+## Adding changes and committing
+Now lets add some content and practice some commits.
+Since this is a dummy site, I added dummy content using VS Code lorem ipsum generator extention.

 ## Creating a fork of the site